 Ironing Apparently, it concerns us all and from time to time new studies appear.
 The following research is from September 2015.

-Sometimes with grumbling and groaning, men iron more often than women and prefer to watch GTST while doing so.
+Sometimes grumbling and groaning, men iron more often than women and prefer to watch GTST while doing so.
 But women often have to go over it again, according to new ironing research.

 15 percent of men receive criticism from their partner about their ironing skills, according to research by an electronics company.
 500 men between 30 and 65 years old were surveyed about their ironing habits.